Having cancer or treatment for cancer can weaken your immune system. This makes it more likely that you will pick up an

 When you are most at risk

-These effects on your bone marrow usually begin around 7 to 10 days after each treatment and return to normal between 21 and 28 days.
+These effects on your bone marrow usually begin around 7 to 14 days after each treatment.
+This is when your blood counts are usually at their lowest point.
+This is called nadir.
+They usually return to normal between 21 and 28 days.

 When your blood cell counts are at their lowest you can feel very tired (fatigued).
 Some people also say they feel depressed.
 This can be really hard to deal with and make you wonder if you really want to go on with your treatment.
 This is usually because it is also affecting your red blood cells.

-Things should improve and you will start to feel better again before your next treatment, as your blood counts rise.
+Things should improve as your blood counts rise.
+You'll start to feel better again before your next treatment.
 Unfortunately, they'll go down again after each treatment.
-But once your treatment is finished your blood cell counts will remain at normal levels.
+But once your treatment is finished your blood cell counts will return and stay at normal levels.

 What is radiotherapy?

 Radiotherapy uses x-rays to treat cancer cells.
 Radiotherapy destroys the cancer cells in the treated area.
-Normal cells are also affected by radiation, if they are in the treated area.
+Healthy cells are also affected by radiation if they're in the treated area.

 Radiotherapy and infection

-Radiation can also affect the cells in your bone marrow, which produce your blood cells, including the white blood cells that normally fight off infection.
+Radiation can also affect the cells in your bone marrow, which produce your blood cells, including the white blood cells.
 But generally, radiotherapy only affects the area being treated and is less likely to affect your white blood cells than chemotherapy.

 Who is most at risk

 Treatment to a large area of your body, or treatment to the bones of the legs, chest, abdomen or pelvis, will mean your bone marrow is more likely to be affected.
 People having total body irradiation before a stem cell or bone marrow transplant will be severely affected and will have low red cells, white cells and platelets.

-You will have regular blood tests during your treatment to check the number of red and white blood cells in your blood.
+You'll have regular blood tests during and after your treatment to check your blood cell count.

 Infection is a possible side effect of any type of surgery.
+Or any procedure that involves cutting the skin such as having a central line or drain in.
 The risk of infection depends on what type of surgery or procedure you have.